psmyles/imgplex/docs/getting-started.md

 **Loops are blocked.** imgplex processes nodes in order, so circular wiring is not allowed.
 The editor will reject a wire that would create a cycle.

+**The Preview runs at thumbnail resolution, not full resolution.** The live preview reuses the Input node's thumbnail (configurable size, default 256 px) as its source, so effects that depend on absolute pixel dimensions can look slightly different from the final batch output, which always runs at full resolution.

 **The Preview only renders up to the preview target.** By default this is the last node before Output.
 If you add nodes after the current preview target, you won't see them until you double-click to update the target (or let it auto-detect).

 **Bypassed nodes affect Preview auto-detection.** The preview target walks backward through the chain and skips bypassed nodes.
 If your last few nodes are all bypassed, the preview may jump further back than expected.